RattleyCooper/timeouts/readme.md

 ## Example

-Note that this module uses the same constructor arguments you'd use for [`initDuration`](https://nim-lang.org/docs/times.html#initDuration%2Cint64%2Cint64%2Cint64%2Cint64%2Cint64%2Cint64%2Cint64%2Cint64).
+Note that this module uses the same constructor arguments you'd use for [`initDuration`](https://nim-lang.org/docs/times.html#initDuration%2Cint64%2Cint64%2Cint64%2Cint64%2Cint64%2Cint64%2Cint64%2Cint64) for a lot of procedures.

-The easiest way to do this is by taking advantage of the `Clock.run` macro.
+The easiest way to schedule callbacks is by taking advantage of the `Clock.run` macro.
+You can create and schedule a `TimeoutProc` that fires once `after` a duration, or create and schedule a `IntervalProc` that fires `every` duration.
+These can also be nested.

 ```nim
 import timeouts/timeouts